 Intense

 Intense presented some cool challenges.
-I’ll start by finding a SQL injection vulnerability into an SQLlite database.
+I’ll start by finding a SQL injection vulnerability into an sqlite database.
 I’m able to leak the admin hash, but not crack it.
 Using the source code for the site, I’ll see that if I can use a hash extension attack, I can use the hash trick the site into providing admin access.
 From there, I’ll use a directory traversal bug in a log reading API to find SNMP read/write creds, which I’ll use to get a shell with snmp-shell.
 I can use that to find a custom binary listening on localhost, as well as it’s source code.
 I’ll use the snmp account to create an SSH tunnel, and exploit a logic bug in the code to overflow the buffer, bypass protections, and get a shell as root.
 In Beyond Root, I’ll look at why I didn’t have success with the system libc call in my ROP, figure out why, and fix it.

 Box Info